Top Security Risks of Cloud Computing, how does it work?

 5 cloud application security best practices

 If you are just getting started with how to best protect your business’s cloud data and enhance your cloud data security, keep reading.
-There are five simple cloud data security best practices, discussed in this cloud security blog, that will help you keep your organization protected from external threats and nation-state attacks.
+As a matter of fact, there are five simple cloud data security best practices, discussed in this cloud security blog, that will help you keep your organization protected from external threats and nation-state attacks.

 Enable Two-Factor Authentication

 Make sure your employees have installed a two-factor Authentication method in the system.
-Two-factor authentication is becoming a standard part of the web and mobile security.
-It’s used to ensure that only authorized users have access to an account and/or data.
-It consists of a code and a password that are sent separately via cell phone or text message to a service provider’s phone.
+Two-factor authentication is becoming a standard part of web and mobile security.
+It uses to ensure that only authorized users have access to an account and/or data.
+It consists of a code and a password that will send separately via cell phone or text message to a service provider’s phone.
 When a hacker or service provider tries to access information from your account with either method, the service provider will receive a message.
 This message contains the requested information but without your actual password.
 So, they cannot do without the secure code, which is different from your password.
 This makes it much harder for them to get around the 2FA security.

 Encrypt data at rest and in transit

 The cloud is a big deal for business.
 Cloud security is vital to protecting your business and customer data.
 As the benefit of managing data in the cloud increases, so does the responsibility to protect data locally by implementing appropriate data security practices.
 Modern technology enables businesses to quickly respond to changes in demand.
-Businesses respond by serving clients with customized information and material, reducing human error, and improving service quality.
+Businesses respond by serving clients with customized information and material, reducing human error, and improving the service quality.
 The issue is most vulnerable when data is being exchanged among disconnected applications.
-Also, there are high chances of attack when changes are being made without proper review.
+Also, changing without proper review is responsible for high chances of attack.
 In this case, data is not end-to-end encrypted.
 So encryption keys are used to protect sensitive data in cloud storage systems.
 This encryption protects it from unauthorized access either at transit or at rest.